 - 89% of our research is rated at or above world-class (Excellence in Research for Australia 2015).

 - We're in the top 2% in global rankings (according to all major international university rankings: Times Higher Education, Quacquarelli Symonds (QS) and ARWU).

-- We're the leader in graduate satisfaction in Victoria for the 6th consecutive year (in the Australian Graduate Survey (2010–15) and QILT survey (2016–17).
+- We're the leader in graduate satisfaction in Victoria for the eighth consecutive year (in the Australian Graduate Survey (2010–15) and QILT survey (2016–17).

 - We were awarded a 5-star rating by QS, indicating that we're world-class in a broad range of areas, have cutting-edge facilities and are internationally renowned for our research and teaching.

 - Five of our researchers were included in the 2015 Thomson Reuters annual listing of researchers most cited in academic journals, ranked in the top one per cent of researchers in their field.